 The idea of chicken noodle soup as a remedy for colds and flu has long been considered an old wives’ tale.
 But like many recipes, remedies and homeopathic cures, chicken noodle soup as a healing agent is based in scientific truth.
 The Mayo Clinic has looked into the value of soups and they found that the warm broth actually helps to clear nasal passage.
-The New York Times also explored the healing properties of soup and their findings went even farther, showing the chicken soup with vegetables actually slowed the migration of important infection-fighting cells in the body, subsequently, reducing upper respiratory symptoms.
+The New York Times also explored the healing properties of soup and their findings went even farther, showing that chicken soup with vegetables actually slowed the migration of important infection-fighting cells in the body, subsequently, reducing upper respiratory symptoms.

-The following recipes take the traditional chicken noodle soup to a new level, offering vegetarian options, as well as twists on old classics.
+The following recipes take traditional chicken noodle soup to a new level, offering vegetarian options, as well as new twists on old classics.
 These recipes are some that we’ve come to love, not just for their cold and flu benefits, but also for their tastiness.
 Now keep in mind, there are a lot of recipes out there and taste is subjective.
 But we’ve picked our favorites because they are all:

 - Full of healing or “symptom relief” properties